kindlycare/catalyze-ios-sdk/README.md

 Objects
 -------
 Every data class in the iOS SDK is a subclass of CatalyzeObject.
 A CatalyzeObject by itself, represents an Object that can be stored on the catalyze.io API in a pre defined custom class.
-These custom classes must be created in the developer console before being used or referenced within an app or the API will return a 4XX or 500 status code.
+These custom classes must be created in the developer console before being used or referenced within an app or the API will return a 4XX status code.

 Creating Objects
 ----------------